Last updated April 22, 2022

 The Detailed Review

-Mikrotik is a known brand in the EU.
-They have been in business since 1996 and they make a number of electronic products including routers and antennas.
-This is an omnidirectional dipole antenna with 6.5 dBi gain.
+This is an omnidirectional dipole antenna with 5.8 dBi gain.
 The antenna is more directional than the stock antenna that ships with your helium hotspot.

-The Mikrotik antenna kit covers the frequency range 824-960 MHz so it can be used in the EU, USA, Canada, Australia and any other country that uses these frequencies.
-It has SMA Female cable so you will need to buy the appropriate RP-SMA to SMA adapters so it can be interfaced with the Helium hotspot.
+The Signalplus 5.8 dBi antenna covers the frequency range 824-960 MHz so it can be used in the EU, USA, Canada, Australia and any other country that uses these frequencies.
+It includes a 16 foot cable and the appropriate SMA adapter to connect with your miner.

-An 8 dBi is more directional and focused than either the stock antenna or the Mikrotik antenna.
+An 8 dBi is more directional and focused than either the stock antenna or the Signalplus 5.8 dBi antenna.
 This means that it will also have larger range in the horizontal direction at the expense of in the vertical direction.
 I use an 8 dBi antenna with our hotspot that’s in the attic of our house and it works well for our RF scenario.
 For instance, I can see hotspots as far away as 18 miles (29 km) on land and twice that distance across a body of water.
 The Embedded Works 8 dBi antenna is a good choice for many scenarios.

 How to pick an Antenna for Helium